-First, let’s dive deeper on those benefits you may not realize you’re getting.
+First, let’s dive deeper into those benefits you may not realize you’re getting.
 If you’re looking to reconnect with your partner, one study finds that all you may need to do is dust off your favorite board games sitting in the closet or take an art class together.
 In fact, scientists at Baylor University say couples experience a high from oxytocin, the so-called “love hormone,” when playing board games and painting.

 There are also incredible brain benefits that come from avoiding screens and turning to the old school activities.
 A study by researchers at the University of Edinburgh in Scotland concludes that people who reported routinely playing non-digital games performed better on thinking and memory tests in their 70s.
 Moreover, study authors also report that even participants who only started playing more board games during their 70s were still more likely to score higher in cognitive assessments than adults who rarely played non-digital games.

-With all that said, in our search for the best board games for adults, we examined 10 expert websites and evaluated their popularity, value, and difficulty level to find the most suggested games across reviews.
+All in all, board games are simply great way to connect with friends and family.
+In our search for the best board games for adults, we examined 10 expert websites and evaluated their popularity, value, and difficulty level to find the most suggested games across reviews.
 We also considered where these games ranked on their list.
 Of course, you may entirely disagree with this — and that’s fine!
 Let us know which one is your favorite game in the comments below.

-The List: Best Board Games For Adults, According To Experts
+The List: Best Board Games for Adults, According to Experts

 “Catan is an absorbing and engaging game for teens and adults alike.
 Plus, players unknowingly learn lessons about the importance and consequences of access to resources, odds, the snowballing effect of luck (or lack thereof) on human success, migration, bartering, and other economic issues, says our tester.
 Players of all ages also hone their critical thinking and strategic skills with every game.
 The only downside is that the world-building game may take a bit of time to fully understand.
 Once you’ve mastered the rules, it is sure to take over your next game night,” writes The Spruce.